parryc/thevoid/templates/leflan/language_azeri.md

 <attn>Since the suffix contains _r_, the negative is `-m` (like PRS).
 However, in negative for 2nd and 3rd person, the suffix becomes `-Az`.
 Thus, `görməzsən:you will not see`.
 Note that the stress does not change either. 🤷‍♀️</attn>

 This form of the future has a sense of probability or possibility, but you're not totally sure it's going to happen.
 "The indefinite future tense can also express a regular or habitual activity.
-This meaning, however, is mostly reserved for proverbs and folk sayings."<cite>[EoA 92](#eoa)</cite>
+This meaning, however, is mostly reserved for proverbs and folk sayings."<cite>[EoA, 92](#eoa)</cite>

 It is often used to form polite questions or ask permission.
 When asking permission, the verb used is `olmaq:to happen` and the second verb is left in the infinitive.
 Otherwise, the verb is simply left in the INDEFFUT tense.